jamesmcdonald112/dev-journal/case-studies/portfolio/Building the Portolio.md

 ........
 ```

-SO the Next step is to make the HTML look nice when render on the page, this will be done using [Tailwind’s Prose Classes](learning-notes/Tailwind’s%20Prose%20Classes.md).
+SO the Next step is to make the HTML look nice when render on the page, this will be done using [[learning-notes/Tailwind’s Prose Classes]].
 For the docs, [click here](https://github.com/tailwindlabs/tailwindcss-typography).
 Install:
 ```sh
 npm install -D @tailwindcss/typography
 ```